raahulmorya/Thermal-Conductivity-Measurement-at-Cryogenic-temperature/README.md

 ## 🚀 Getting Started

-1. Flash `main.ino` to ESP32 using Arduino IDE
+1. Clone the repository and open in VS code with PlatformIO extension installed
+2. PlatformIO will auto-configure and install required libraries
+3. Add Google AppScript link in the code and wifi credentials
-2. Connect sensors and heater as per schematic
+4. Connect sensors and heater as per schematic
-3. Open Serial Monitor or Web Dashboard
-4. Observe readings and conductivity calculations in real-time
+5. Open Serial Monitor or Web Dashboard to observe readings and conductivity calculations in real-time

 ---